-The Fund accepts gifts-in-kind, including property, on behalf of the University and in most cases immediately transfers the property to the University.
+The Fund accepts gifts-in-kind, including property, on behalf of the University and in most cases immediately transfers the gifts-in-kind to the University.
 Any gifted property accepted as a contribution and not subject to transfer to the University is listed for sale.
 It is the Fund's policy to offer such gifted property for sale based on appraised or acquisition value at the time of the gift.
-During the year ended June 30, 2021, the Fund received gifted equipment in the amount of \$355,143.
+During the years ended June 30, 2022 and 2021, the Fund received gifts-in-kind in the amounts of \$192,682 and \$355,143, respectively.
 These amounts were recorded as contribution revenue.
-Amounts immediately transferred to the University and recorded as a grant to Michigan Technological University in the accompanying statement of revenues, expenses and changes in net position was \$265,143 for the year ended June 30, 2021.
+Amounts immediately transferred to the University and recorded as a grant to Michigan Technological University in the accompanying statement of revenues, expenses and changes in net position were \$192,682 and \$265,143 for the years ended June 30, 2022 and 2021, respectively.
 Of the amount recorded in contribution revenue, \$90,000 represented donated real property and was recorded as an addition to investments during the year ended June 30, 2021.